mamadou6c/Phone-Lookup/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"phone": "+12025550104"}' http://127.0.0.1:5000/lookup
 ```

-## Deployment 📦

-To deploy this application to a production environment, consider the following:

-1.  **Web Server:** Use a production-ready web server like Gunicorn or uWSGI to serve the Flask application.
-2.  **Reverse Proxy:**  Set up a reverse proxy server like Nginx or Apache to handle incoming requests and route them to the Flask application.
-3.  **Environment Variables:**  Ensure all necessary environment variables (especially `OPENCAGE_API_KEY`) are properly configured in the production environment.
-4.  **HTTPS:**  Enable HTTPS to secure the communication between the client and the server.
-5.  **Logging:** Implement robust logging to monitor the application's performance and troubleshoot issues.

 ## Contributing 🤝

-We welcome contributions to this project!
+ I welcome contributions to this project!
 Here's how you can contribute:

 1.  **Fork the repository.**
 2.  **Create a new branch** for your feature or bug fix.